Where to Donate in Toronto: Give Your Clutter a Second Life

 Is Your Clutter Ready for a New Home?

-Most of us aren’t drowning in junk; we’re holding onto memories.
-That blazer from your first big interview, the baby clothes too precious to part with.
-Or the chocolate fountain I bought for my daughter’s birthday and used exactly once — at my daughter’s birthday.
-Great idea at the time, but a bit too rich for my blood… and the cleanup was no treat either.
+Most of us aren't drowning in junk; we're holding onto memories.
+Think of that blazer from your first big interview, or the baby clothes too precious to part with.
+Or the chocolate fountain I bought for my daughter's birthday and used exactly once — at my daughter's birthday.
+Great idea at the time, but a bit too rich for my blood — and the cleanup was no treat either.

 Things don't come into our homes as clutter.

-They only become clutter once we stop using or loving them.
+They become clutter only when we stop using or loving them.

 And let's face it — they're not going to improve with age.